pakyow/pakyow/README.md

 Simple State Propagation is the mechanism through which Pakyow propagates changes in state from one client to another.
 It prioritizes user trust and makes it easier to reason about your program.
-This is best explained with an example.
 Read more:

 - http://pakyow.org/docs/concepts/simple-state-propagation